himansh025/AskVerse/readme.md

 # AskVerse

-A robust Quora like platform built with Java Spring Boot where users can post questions, provide answers, comment on answers, and follow tags of interest.
+Build backend like Quora platform with Java Spring Boot where users can post questions, provide answers, comment on answers, and follow tags of interest.

 ## 🚀 Live Demo